robertapplin/N-Body-Simulations/README.md

 ## About

-This project creates a QWidget used for simulating and animating a system of N bodies.
+This project creates a QWidget used for simulating a gravitational system of N bodies.
 A detailed explanation for how to use this widget can be found in the `docs` folder.
 The widget can:

 * Add and remove bodies from the simulation.
 * Adjust the position of a body by dragging the body on the interactive plot.